patsevanton/terraform-yandex-kubernetes-cluster/README.md

 # terraform-yandex-kubernetes-cluster
-About Terraform module which creates Kubernete Cluster resource on Yandex Cloud
+About Terraform module which creates Kubernetes Cluster resource on Yandex Cloud